PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 “Firstly,” continued the man, “please, allow me to introduce myself: I am a humble travelling tailor.”, and he bowed slightly.

-“I'm Tom.” she replied, “Do you really want to ask questions?
-What about?”
+“Questions?
+What questions?” she asked.

-The Tailor took a step forward, nodded to confirm, “Yes.”
+The Tailor took a step forward, nodding: “Please, yes, if possible.
+Lots.”
 He paused.
-“Lots.
-But... first, did you buy that cow off that lad Jack?”
+Then with an exaggerated curiosity: “Did you buy that cow off that lad Jack?”

-Tom was proud of buying the cow; one of her proudest achievements: “Yes.", she answered, "Why?”
+Tom was proud of buying the cow, one of her proudest achievements: “Yes.", she answered, "Why?”

-The Tailor looked at Tom, gently stating: “All day Jack was asking a rather high price.”, Tom did not understand.
-He continued: “I wondered if... would you share how much the cow cost you?”.
+The Tailor looked at Tom, gently stating: “All day Jack was asking a rather high price.”, Tom did not understand, so he continued: “I wondered if... would you share how much the cow cost you?”.
 The Tailor was aware this was a rude question.

 Tom shrugged: “Three apple pips.“

 The Tailor was confused.
 Tom explained they were from a giant apple.
-She would not share where the apple came from .In fact, she seemed to shut down when asked.
+She would not share where the apple came from.
+In fact, she seemed to shut down when asked.

-The Tailor would have liked to ask more.
-He wanted to match her tale of giant apples and strange boots against stories he had heard.
-But instead of answering questions the girl was talking less, lips sealed.
+The Tailor would have liked to ask more but the girl's lips were sealed.
+She went absolutley silent.

 To lighten the mood, he diverted the conversation to tales of his own travels from the south.
 This woke Tom up, but not the other one: her brother he presumed.